 And when Hezekiah saw that Sennacherib had come and intended to fight against Jerusalem, he planned with his officers and his mighty men to stop the water of the springs that were outside the city; and they helped him.
 A great many people were gathered, and they stopped all the springs and the brook that flowed through the land, saying, “Why should the kings of Assyria come and find much water?”
 (2 Chronicles 32:2-4)

-This same Hezekiah closed the upper outlet of the waters of Gihon and directed them down to the west side of the city of David.
+This same Hezekiah closed the upper outlet of the waters of Gihon and directed them down to the east side of the city of David.
 And Hezekiah prospered in all his works.
 (2 Chronicles 32:30)

 This was quite the feat of engineering!
 The tunnel Hezekiah’s workers dug is over 500 meters long and hewn through solid bedrock.
 The tunnel is on average 130 feet underground, and the slope of the tunnel is a precise 0.6% grade, just enough to deliver the spring water to the Pool of Siloam within the walls of Jerusalem.

 It ended up that Hezekiah really didn’t need the water supply for a long siege.
 The Bible records that Sennacherib and his troops came against Judah, but during the night, an angel of the Lord brought death to 185,000 Assyrians troops.
 When Sennacherib saw the destruction brought upon on his army, he withdrew to his capital of Nineveh.